dtcooper/crazyarms/docs/index.md

 # Crazy Arms Radio Backend

-!!! danger "Crazy Arms is under active development"
+!!! danger "Danger: Hic Sunt Dracones (Here Be Dragons)"
-    Crazy Arms is currently under active development, however you can preview things right now.
-This documentation is incomplete, is missing sections, and may include incorrect information until the first release.
+    Crazy Arms is currently **under active development**, however you can preview things right now.

+    This documentation is a **work in progress.** There are missing sections, and it may include incorrect information until the first release.

 Crazy Arms Radio Backend is a flexible and fully featured Internet radio back-end written from the ground up.

-It's specifically written after its author built a few _fully decentralized_ online radio stations with varying types of scheduling and finding no existing product fit some common needs out of the box.
+It's specifically written after its author built a few _fully decentralized_ online radio stations with some common needs finding no existing product fit.
+Crazy Arms seeks to fit those needs needs out of the box, but allows for stations to customize their stream if necessary to fit their unique use cases.

+## Installation

 If you're an technical user or a systems administrator wanting to install Crazy Arms, head over to the [installation instructions](./server-setup.md#installation).